 Gorge Kashmiri Wazwan

 Wazwan is the elaborate Kashmiri meal that is served in a common dish from which everyone eats.
-Nowadays, the hospitality industry is aware of individual preferences so they serve you in a Wazwan like the small dish but let you eat in your own plate.
+Nowadays, the hospitality industry is aware of individual preferences so they serve you in a Wazwan like the small dish but let you eat on your own plate.
 Wazwan is primarily non-vegetarian.
 I would be able to talk about the vegetarian version served by the Chef at Khyber Himalayan resort.

-To begin with, there was amazing Walnut Chutney that I used like a dip and true to its name we licked it.
+To begin with, there was amazing Walnut Chutney that I used to like a dip and true to its name we licked it.
 Then there was Nadru Yakhni i.e a dish made with lotus stems, which is quite popular in Kashmir and was quite tasty and not so heavy.
 I would later have Nadru chips in honey sauce and they were simply yummy.
 There was essential paneer dish that I simply skipped.
 Take this as a hint not to serve Paneer to vegetarians all the time.
 My Wazwan was not really heavy but those who had the real Wazwan were full.

 When you feel too full just ask for some Kahwah to settle it down.